Great beaches, fab food and spectacular walking

 On your way back explore Pentre Ifan neolithic burial chamber and the gnarly oak forest of Ty Canol woods, just east of Newport.
 This is a landscape of legends and fairy tales, dripping with green moss and magic – perfect for stirring the imagination!

-If romantic is in the air book into Llys Meddyg, renowned for its beautiful rooms and fine dining.
+If romance is in the air book into Llys Meddyg, renowned for its beautiful rooms and fine dining.
 Vegetarians head to Cnapan for an equally delicious retreat.

 Sunday morning the short trip to Fishguard for a crepe brunch at Ffwrn is well worth the effort.
 Make a day of it and do a loop, visiting Dyffryn Fernant gardens one way and exploring the Gwaun Valley, its walks and Preseli Hill views on the way back.